gdxz123/PictureConfusion4iOS/README.md

 # Usage
   1. open the Terminal
   2. change into script folder
-  3. sh PictureConfusion.sh [wantConfusePictureFolder]
+  3. sh pictureConfusion.sh [wantConfusePictureFolder]

 # Contribution
-  gdxz123
+  kenwong91

 # License
   PictureConfusion4iOS is available under the MIT license.
 See the LICENSE file for more info.